Mercouri Kanatzidis

 Mercouri Kanatzidis (Μερκούριος Κανατζίδης; born 1957) is a Charles E. and Emma H. Morrison Professor of chemistry and professor of materials science and engineering at Northwestern University and Senior Scientist at Argonne National Laboratory.

-Kanatzidis was listed as one of the most cited researchers in Materials Science and Engineering in 2016 based on Elsevier Scopus data.
-He has published over 1,655 manuscripts (h-index =181 Google h-index =210]) and has over 60 patents.
-Kanatzidis has mentored over 90 Ph.D. students and nearly 130 postdoctoral fellows.
-More than 90 of these alumni hold academic positions worldwide.
+Kanatzidis is one of the most cited researchers in Materials Science and Engineering based on Elsevier Scopus data.
+He has published over 1,655 manuscripts (h-index =197 Google h-index =219]) and has over 60 patents.
+Kanatzidis has mentored over 100 Ph.D. students and nearly 130 postdoctoral fellows.

 Early life and education

 Kanatzidis was born in Thessaloniki, Greece.
 He received his B.S. degree from Aristotle University in 1979 and his Ph.D. from the University of Iowa in 1984 (with Dimitri Coucouvanis).
 He spent two years at the University of Iowa from 1980 to 1982 and then moved to the University of Michigan when Coucouvanis moved there in 1982.

 He was a postdoctoral research fellow at the University of Michigan (1985) and Northwestern University (1986–1987) where he worked with Professor Tobin J. Marks on conductive polymers and intercalation compounds.

 He became assistant professor at Michigan State University in 1987.
 He was promoted to full Professor in 1994.
 He moved to Northwestern University in 2006.